SolutionGuidance/cavetl/README.md

 * Lower operational costs (including fees) for accessing the data.
 * Streamline the bureaucratic process of authentication and authorization.

+Please see [INSTALL.md](INSTALL.md) for installation instructions.
 If you're interested in participating in CAV ETL development, or even if you just want to discuss something with the developers, please see the [contribution guidelines](CONTRIBUTING.md).

 ## Status

 CAV ETL is a **work-in-progress** and is **not yet ready for production deployment**.
-Please see [INSTALL.md](INSTALL.md) for details.

 Currently supported sources: